The Best Christmas Lights, Hot Chocolates, & More in the Greater Moncton Area

 - 3202 Mountain Road (between the Zoo & Lyons’ store), Moncton

-- 297 Randall Drive – an awesome display with music playing each night 6-9pm (the music plays via speakers, perfect for walkers – and this whole part of town is always a treat to stroll during Christmas — and Halloween, too!)
+- 297 Randall Drive in Riverivew has an awesome display with music playing each night 6-9pm (the music plays via speakers, perfect for walkers – and this whole part of town is always a treat to stroll during Christmas — and Halloween, too!)

 - 375 Colpitts Road, Salisbury area